Is Your Laptop Overheating? Why It Happens (Even in Winter) and How to Protect It

 Is Your Laptop Overheating?
-Summer Heat Can Be More Dangerous Than You Think
+Why Heat Is More Dangerous Than You Think (All-Season Guide)

-In this guide, we’ll explain the hidden dangers of heat exposure, how it affects your laptop’s performance and lifespan, and what you can do to protect it.
+In this guide, we’ll explain the hidden dangers of overheating, how excess heat affects performance and lifespan, and practical steps you can take to protect your laptop — whether it’s the middle of a heatwave or a cold winter day with the heater on.

 What Is Laptop “Heatstroke”? | Risks of Overheating, Shutdowns, and Hardware Damage

-Power banks and PD adapters generate heat during use.
-If your laptop sits directly on a warm battery pack, this added heat can reduce cooling efficiency.
-Always create some space between them.
+Power banks, PD chargers, and some docking stations generate heat while in use.
+If your laptop sits directly on a warm power bank or stacked on top of cables and adapters, heat can build up underneath and reduce cooling efficiency.

 The Hot box effect inside backpacks